Careers Policy & Entitlement Statement

 At The BRIT School each student has an entitlement to receive a comprehensive Careers Education, Information, Advice and Guidance (CEIAG) programme delivered by experienced and enthusiastic staff.

 At the BRIT School Claire Mullord is the Vice Principal with responsibility for Student Experience and CEIAG.
-The Careers Leader is Jo Evans (Careers Manager, she is supported by Kate Mara, Careers Officer and George Smith, Careers Assistant.
-XX is the School Governor with oversight of CEIAG, along with the whole Governing body who provide input into support of CEIAG.
-The CEIAG team is also supported an Independent Careers Advisor, Anna Jones, who provides one to one impartial guidance to students
+The Careers Leader is Jo Evans (Careers Manager, she is supported by Rosa Murdoch, Careers Officer and George Smith, Careers Assistant.
+Horace Trubridge is the School Governor with oversight of CEIAG, along with the whole Governing body who provide input into support of CEIAG.
+The CEIAG team is also supported an Independent Careers Advisor, Anna Jones, who provides one to one impartial guidance to students.

 The overall aim of an effective Careers Education, Information, Advice and Guidance programme is to help students to:

 - Gain information about jobs and employment (the labour market) in a variety of areas.

 - Understand themselves better and develop their personal capabilities.

 - Acquire the skills necessary for making realistic decisions.